Rabkavi Banhatti: Economy

 Banahatti has a co-operative spinning mill named 'Banahatti Co-operative Spinning Mill Ltd., Banahatti,' established in 1983-84 that operating on its own funds.
 It runs all year generating jobs to many unemployed people.
 The main occupation of the people in Banhatti is the manufacturing of sarees and the allied activities like saree folding, dyeing, yarn rolling, etc.

 The weaving business has recently experienced a growth larger than ever in history; sarees being produced are sent to bigger markets like Bangalore, Dharwad, Mangalooru, Gulbarga and also to Maharashtra, Tamil Nadu, Andhra Pradesh, Kerala.

 Education

 There are many schools and colleges in Rabkavi Banhatti.
 Some of the famous School and colleges are Basaveshwar Kannada Medium School, S.R.A Composite PU College, Banahatti and Sri M V Pattan, College in Rabkavi. which is situated in Banhatti, Konnur and Science PU College in Yallatti.
 Other popular schools situated nearby are Poorna Prajna English Medium School - Rampur, Jnyanodaya English Medium School - Rampur, Padmavati International School - Rabkavi.

-Some of the distinguished personalities who passed out from the schools and colleges of Banhatti are Dr. Sadashivayya Jambayya Nagalotimath (20 July 1940 – 24 October 2006), an Indian medical scientist and writer.[1]
-He also served as the Director of Karnataka Institute of Medical Sciences, Hubli.
-He died on 24 October 2006 at the KLE Society's Hospital at the age of 66.

-Shri Bhaskar Jeevaji Koparde of Banahatti and his wife Mrs. Subhadrathai Bhaskar Koparde participated in the freedom struggle.
-Shri Bhaskar J. Koparde was the editor of the Weekly Santavani.
-Well-known freedom fighter and physician Dr. G D Badchikar represented Karnataka State in All India Medical Conference at New Delhi in the year 1968.
-He also attended the National conference on "Pollution control and Plantation of trees" held in Secunderabad organized by Government of Andhra Pradesh in 1998.
-Shankar Bidari has been IG and Police Commissioner - Bangalore.
-Topper in XLRI- Girish Hukkeri - are also from the same school.